sikaeducation/curriculum/courses/301/standards/build-static-pages-react/topics/create-react-app/README.md

 After creating an app with CRA, don't forget you still need to `cd` into the folder.

-If port 3000 is already being used on your computer (such as by another instance of CRA), you will be asked if you would like to server the app on another port instead.
+If port 3000 is already being used on your computer (such as by another instance of CRA), you will be asked if you would like to serve the app on another port instead.

 ## Additional Resources